The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop

-\ A multilayer perceptron is a particular case of a feedforward neural network where every layer is a fully connected layer.
+\paragraph{2) Multilayer Perceptron (MLP)} A multilayer perceptron is a particular case of a feedforward neural network where every layer is a fully connected layer.
 As is common in transformer models, an MLP is added at the end of each encoder block, which contains two fully connected layers.
-While the CBA block restricts feature interaction within groups and the SIB can not allow for feature interaction, the MLP allows for interaction across all features.
+While the SBA block restricts feature interaction within groups and the SIB can not allow for feature interaction, the MLP allows for interaction across all features.
 The output of MLP (F) can be written as: